CALL US NOW: 0207-700-2354

 The Peacock-dandy

 The point of all this is that usually I like to celebrate men and women who have something great about them, not people who are violent or ridiculous.
-However, Peggy’s description of what Laurence wore really captivated me and I think it deserves mention:
+However, Peggy’s description of what Laurence Vail wore really captivated me and I think it deserves mention:

 “Because of Laurence’s exhibitionism he dressed rather eccentrically.
 Besides never wearing a hat and having golden hair streaming over his face, he attracted attention in various other ways.
 He wore white, azure blue, terracotta or beige overcoats.

-His shirts were made from materials that were designed for entirely different purposes.
+Laurence Vail’s shirts were made from materials that were designed for entirely different purposes.
 They were of all colors, but what he liked best was to find an odd material, intended for drapes or furniture covering, at Liberty’s in London.
 These gay, sometimes flowered patterns, he took to the most conservative shirt makers in Half Moon Street and insisted (to their surprise) on having them made into shirts.
 He wore sandals rather than shoes… His jackets and trousers were a rare assortment.
 He wore the most conspicuous trousers he could find.
 They too were of all colors.
 At one time he had a brown corduroy suit made by one of the smartest tailors in London, but later he preferred to wear ordinary French workingman’s blue-velvet trousers that he found in the markets of Toulon.
 In addition, he had a large collection of weird ties.”
 (Peggy Guggenheim, “Out of This Century”, 1946.)

 (An apology)